frederic-perez/AmE-dictionary/data/dictionary.md

 __nondescript__ _adj_ :four::hammer:
 __nonpartisan__ _adj_
 __nonpliable__ _Nonpliable products._
+__nonplus__ _v_ To put at a loss as to what to think, say, or do. _Syn_ bewilder, dumbfound, flummox, baffle, mystify, perplex, puzzle, stupefy, amaze, gravel, vex, pose, stick, beat, get _He was nonplussed by the sudden announcement that the company where he had worked for the past 20 years was declaring bankruptcy and shutting its doors._
 __nonplussed__ _adj_ :three::pencil2::hammer: _His celebrations have nonplussed commentators._
 __nonsense__ _n_ :two::hammer: _Nonsense!_ _Pure nonsense!_
 __nonsensical__ _adj_ _Deadpan delivery of nonsensical jokes._